United Airlines signs agreement to buy supersonic aircraft from Boom Supersonic - Aviation24.be

 - New aircraft will cut travel times in half and operate on up to 100% sustainable aviation fuel

+United Airlines today announced a commercial agreement with Denver-based aerospace company Boom Supersonic to add aircraft to its global fleet as well as a cooperative sustainability initiative – a move that facilitates a leap forward in returning supersonic speeds to aviation.

-Under the terms of the agreement, United will purchase 15 of Boom’s ‘Overture’ airliners, once Overture meets United’s demanding safety, operating and sustainability requirements, with an option for an additional 35 aircraft.
+>Under the terms of the agreement, United will purchase 15 of Boom’s ‘Overture’ airliners, once Overture meets United’s demanding safety, operating and sustainability requirements, with an option for an additional 35 aircraft.
 The companies will work together on meeting those requirements before delivery.
 Once operational, Overture is expected to be the first large commercial aircraft to be net-zero carbon from day one, optimized to run on 100% sustainable aviation fuel (SAF).
 It is slated to roll out in 2025, fly in 2026 and expected to carry passengers by 2029.
 United and Boom will also work together to accelerate the production of greater supplies of SAF.

 “United continues on its trajectory to build a more innovative, sustainable airline and today’s advancements in technology are making it more viable for that to include supersonic planes.
 Boom’s vision for the future of commercial aviation, combined with the industry’s most robust route network in the world, will give business and leisure travellers access to a stellar flight experience,” United CEO Scott Kirby said.
 “Our mission has always been about connecting people and now working with Boom, we’ll be able to do that on an even greater scale.”